Certificate "A": Award

 The certificate award was often made at a parade of the cadet's unit and consisted of the certificate and a four-pointed star with a red centre to be sewn on the lower sleeve.
-During World War II, having the award reduced the time of preliminary training after conscription call-up, and was said to be a help in advancing to become a NCO.
+During World War II, having the award reduced the time of preliminary training after conscription call-up, and was said to be a help in advancing to become an NCO.